animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 GemFire creates the snapshot file.
 If the snapshot file for export already exists, the data is overwritten.</p>

-Spring Data for GemFire includes a <code>suppress-import-on-init</code> attribute on the
+Spring Data for VMware GemFire includes a <code>suppress-import-on-init</code> attribute on the
 <code><gfe-data:snapshot-service></code> element to suppress the
 configured Snapshot Service from trying to import data into the cache or Region on initialization.
 Doing so is useful, for example, when data